marca116/twitter_reply_generator/README.md

 This is the source code used to generate the twitter_reply_generator model.

-To use the model, go to : https://huggingface.co/marca116/twitter_reply_generator
+The model is hosted here : https://huggingface.co/marca116/twitter_reply_generator